nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: Error message displayed in the status bar.

    1. Other incorrect commands to try: `findPriority, findPriority LOW`, `findPriority MeDIum`, etc.
+      Expected: Similar to previous test case.

+### Find Tasks due before a certain date

+1. Find all tasks within HEY MATEz with deadlines before the provided date

+    1. Test case: `findBefore 2021-05-04`<br>
+       Expected: Lists all tasks within HEY MATEz whose deadline is before 2021-05-04.

+    1. Test case: `findBefore 2021/05/04`<br>
+       Expected: Error occurred since the deadline provided is not in the correct format.
+Error details is shown in the status bar.

+    1. Test case: `findBefore 2021-13-12`<br>
+       Expected: Error occurred since the deadline provided is invalid.
+Error details is shown in the status bar.

+    1. Other incorrect commands to try: `findBefore`, `findBefore 2021-03/21`, etc.
-      Expected: Similar to previous.
+       Expected: Similar to previous test case.

-### Find tasks assigned to a member
+### Find Tasks assigned to a member

 1. Lists all tasks assigned to a member